-- The new Main St Well is finished developing and is being tested.
-The hopes are to have the well in operation in May 2022 - We are in year 2 of 10, for the Meter Replacement Program.
-Twenty Percent of the Town now have smart meters which have leak detection in them. - The Harbor Trace Water Treatment Plant Center is in the design stages and will be out to bid this fall for the first stage.
-The Harbor Trace Well, Witches Brook 1 Well and Witches brook 2 Well will all be filtered through the Treatment Plant.
-Without the treatment plant the Town is at risk of at times being without water. - Harbor Trace Well is currently shut down due to high levels of PFAS.
+- The new Main St Well is now complete and was put online August 1, 2022 - The Harbor Trace Water Treatment Plant Center is in the bidding phase of the project and construction will begin in June 2023 - Harbor Trace Well is Currently Shut down due to high levels of PFAS.
 Witches Brook 2 well is on the PFAS monitoring program due to detection in the well.
-The last test put the levels at 11.6 PPT with a 20 PPT limit.
+The last test put the levels at 18.8 PPT with a 20 PPT limit.